morrislab-pc/lab_website/content/info/processing_pipeline.md

 * Save your file as  `EID_S##_flt_rsp_trm_ica_ref.set` (`EID` = 3 letter experiment ID; `S##` = S plus two digit subject number e.g. `S08`, `S19`; `flt` = filtered, `rsp` = resampled, `trm` = trimmed, `ica` = ica applied, `ref` = re-referenced)

-#### 10. Replace *one* bad channel (optional)
+#### 10. Replace *one* bad channel (skip this step if there are no bad electrodes)

 Select  `ERPLAB > EEG Channel operations`

 * Clear any existing equations.

 * We use a spherical spline interpolation that takes into account all of the electrode sites (i.e., using EEGLAB's `eeg_interp` function).
 To do this with EEG Channel Operations, you must first make sure that your dataset contains electrode location information (not just the name, but the 3-D coordinates).
 You would then use the `chinterpol` function in your Channel Operations equation.
-For example, to replace channel 12 with interpolated values, you would write an equation like this: `nch12 = chinterpol`
+For example, to replace channel 12 with interpolated values, you would write an equation like this: `nch12 =chinterpol`

 * Create a new dataset by checking `Create new dataset` radio button.